 IDPH, the state agency that licenses hospitals in Illinois, does not allow hospitals to hire a person with a history of a felony conviction.
-IDPH also has a waiver process, which can take up to six months.
+IDPH also has a waiver process.
+Details are available from the human services faculty.

 8.2 COVID-19